Hair transplantation: History

 In the late 1980s, B.L.
 Limmer introduced the use of the stereo-microscope to dissect a single donor strip into small micrografts.

 The follicular unit hair transplant procedure has continued to evolve, becoming more refined and minimally invasive as the size of the graft incisions have become smaller.
 These smaller and less invasive incisions enable surgeons to place a larger number of follicular unit grafts into a given area.
 With the new "gold standard" of ultra refined follicular unit hair transplantation, over 50 grafts can be placed per square centimeter, when appropriate for the patient.

 Surgeons have also devoted more attention to the angle and orientation of the transplanted grafts.
 The adoption of the "lateral slit" technique in the early 2000s enabled hair transplant surgeons to orient 2 to 4 hair follicular unit grafts so that they splay out across the scalp's surface.
 This enabled the transplanted hair to lie better on the scalp and provide better coverage to the bald areas.
 One disadvantage however, is that lateral incisions also tend to disrupt the scalp's vascularity more than sagittals.
 Thus sagittal incisions transect less hairs and blood vessels assuming the cutting instruments are of the same size.

-One of the big advantages of sagittals is that they do a much better job of sliding in and around existing hairs to avoid follicle transection.
-This certainly makes a strong case for physicians who do not require shaving of the recipient area.
+One of the advantages of sagittals is that they do a much better job of sliding in and around existing hairs to avoid follicle transection.
+This makes a strong case for physicians who do not require shaving of the recipient area.
 The lateral incisions bisect existing hairs perpendicular (horizontal) like a T while sagittal incisions run parallel (vertical) alongside and in between existing hairs.
 The use of perpendicular (lateral/coronal) slits versus parallel (sagittal) slits, however, has been heavily debated in patient-based hair transplant communities.
 Many elite hair transplant surgeons typically adopt a combination of both methods based on what is best for the individual patient.